Self-assessment

 - You take active steps to close the perception gap

-At Stage 2: Deepen your understanding of your own values and your organisation's.
-Connect with others.
-Experiment with different frames.
+Deepen your understanding of your own values and your organisation's values

-At Stage 3: Deepen transparency practices.
-Seek greater alignment between personal, editorial and organisational values.
-Build and share evidence of the difference values-aware journalism makes.
+Build and share evidence of the difference values-aware journalism makes

 Story-level checklist